List of military regions of the National Revolutionary Army

 As the Japanese advanced, three more military regions were formed and the older ones reassigned on 17 January 1938 following the capture of Nanjing.

 Following the Battle of Xuzhou and Northern and Eastern Henan 5th Military Region defended Anhui and Hubei north of the Yangtze River.
 1st Military Region defended Henan.
 3rd Military Region extended itself to defend Anhui south of the Yangtze.
 4th Military Region extended its command to the coast of Fujian.

 In early July 1938, during the battle of Wuhan the 9th Military Region was activated.
-It commanded units the 1st and 2nd Army Corps and the Wuhan Garrison, in Jiangxi west of Poyang Lake, southern Hubei and Hunan south of the Yangtze River.
+It commanded the 1st and 2nd Army Corps, the Wuhan Garrison, units in Jiangxi west of Poyang Lake, and in southern Hubei and Hunan south of the Yangtze River.

 Following the Battle of Wuhan the Chinese army was reorganized along with the military regions.

 Additionally there were two special military regions behind Japanese lines: